Top 10 Series continues with the UK’s most expensive streets

-Zoopla’s annual Rich List has Kensington Palace Gardens retaining the number one spot with an average property price of £35.6 million.
+Zoopla’s annual Rich List has Kensington Palace Gardens retaining the number one spot for the most expensive streets in the UK, with an average property price of £35.6 million.

 1Kensington Palace Gardens, London (£35.6m)